unimi-dse/c34a5d0e/README.md

 - weightedaverageGUI()

 The function weightedaverageGUI() shows how is the trend of all final grade classifications for each DSE students in the file.
-Type ?weightedaverageGUI for a complete description of the function.
+Type ?weightedaverageGUI.

 - ScoreDensity()

 The function ScoreDensity() calculates how many times occur a certain score and draw a plot to show it.
 Type ?ScoreDensity.

 - ScoreDensityForStudent()

 The function ScoreDensityForStudent() makes a statistical analysis for all DSE students (mean,variance,min,max) through a plot.
 Type ?ScoreDensityForStudent.

 - TermFrequency()

 The function TermFrequency() draws the frequency of exams taken in each term or session.
 Type ?TermFrequency

 - StudentsDistribution()

 The function StudentsDistruibution() represents through a map the density of students that attend DSE by their nationalities.
 Type ?StudentsDistribution.

 - GradeCalculatorGUI()